fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 limit of what my laptop with 32 GB of RAM can handle.

-One of the advantages of the Arrow ecosystem is that it is multi-lingual.
+One of the advantages of the Arrow ecosystem is that it is polyglot.
 The approach we described with R also works with Python.
 And because both languages use the same C++ backend, the code looks very similar.

 ## Single file API in Python